plotly/dash-daq-led-control/README.md

 ![changefail](screenshots/runapp.JPG)

-Open the web address given to you in your browser and your application be ready for use:
+Open the web address given to you in your browser and the application will be ready for use:

 ![changefail](screenshots/openport.JPG)

 If the app is run, but the device is not connected you will see something like this:

 ![changefail](screenshots/notplugedin.JPG)

 If you would like to run the __**mock version**__, run in the command line: